The Initial Traffic Stop

 What Not to Do During a Traffic Stop

 While you should comply with any instructions provided by the police officer, there are certain things you are not required to do.
-Under the 5th Amendment to the U.S. and Washington Constitutions, you have the right to remain silent.
+You have a constitutional right to remain silent and not to incriminate yourself by answering questions.

 Consult a DUI Attorney